Tamara-Paskalova/taxi-service/README.md

 # Taxi Service
-This is a very handy application that aims to help organize and coordinate all the inside information of your taxi business.
+This is a very handy application that aims to help organize and coordinate part of the inside information of your taxi business.
 It is easy to use, has a user-friendly interface and allows you to:
 - Create a new car.
 - Create a new driver.